Winsor-CAM: Human-Tunable Visual Explanations from Deep Networks via Layer-Wise Winsorization: Experiments

 \section{Experiments}

-Evaluating explainability methods in deep learning remains inherently challenging, especially when the goal is to generate accurate visualizations of feature importance.
-Unlike conventional supervised learning metrics (e.g., accuracy or F1 score), visual explanation quality is inherently subjective and difficult to validate.
-As noted in~\cite{Samek2017}, saliency-based methods may highlight features that align with internal model reasoning but diverge from human intuition.
-For instance, a CNN might associate wolves with forest-like backgrounds, leading the model to emphasize trees instead of the animal itself.
+Evaluating explainability methods remains challenging due to the subjective nature of visual explanation quality.
+Unlike supervised learning metrics (e.g., accuracy, F1), saliency-based methods may highlight features aligned with internal model reasoning but divergent from human intuition~\cite{Samek2017}.
+For instance, a CNN might associate wolves with forest backgrounds, emphasizing trees rather than the animal itself.
 Similarly, a digit classifier may fixate on specific geometric properties, such as the three points forming the digit “3,” rather than its holistic shape.
-These examples highlight the gap between model attention and human-understandable concepts, underscoring the importance of both qualitative and quantitative evaluations in XAI.
-To address this, our evaluation incorporates both qualitative visualization analyses and quantitative performance metrics to assess the interpretability and spatial alignment properties of Winsor-CAM.
+Such misalignments underscore the need for both qualitative and quantitative evaluation.
+Our assessment incorporates visual analysis and localization metrics (IoU, center-of-mass distance, insertion/deletion AUC) to evaluate Winsor-CAM's interpretability and spatial alignment properties.